Home > About Us > FAQ

 Can I purchase your Funds through brokerage firms' mutual fund supermarkets?

 You are able to purchase our Funds through many brokerage firms.
 Please see our Invest With a Broker page for a list of some brokerage firms that carry our Funds.
-You may also call Shareholder Services toll free at 1.888.884.2675, option 1, to inquire about a firm not on the list.
+You may also call Shareholder Services toll free at 1.888.884.2675 to inquire about a firm not on the list.

 Do you offer telephone exchanges and redemptions?